-Policy: As a general policy, Touro University Nevada prohibits the storage, possession, consumption, or transportation of alcoholic beverages, by students, on its campus.
-Using, selling, possessing, distributing, or being under the influence of alcoholic beverages except as permitted by law and university policy is a breach of student code of conduct.
+Policy: As a general policy, Touro University Nevada prohibits the possession, consumption, or transportation of alcoholic beverages on its campus.
 The University will not authorize the use of general student fees and/or student organization monies for the purchase, supply, or serving of any alcoholic beverage.
-It is against policy to profit and/or collect funds for a student event or related activity where alcohol is involved.
 There are certain special occasions in the life of the university where alcohol may be permitted on campus and/or at university-wide events scheduled at other venues.